 This will show you what the deal-breakers are.
 It will let you know which pages have a high enough amount of friction to make visitors leave them completely.

 It’s not impossible, but it's a continuous process.
 It’s not a one-and-done thing.
-You always need to keep your eyes open, hunt for friction, and work towards getting rid of it.
+You always need to keep your eyes open, hunt for customer friction points, and work towards getting rid of them.

-It all boils down to reducing the amount of effort that customers need to make in order to do business with you.
+It all boils down to reducing the amount of effort that customers need to make in order to do business with you - all the way from making it easier for them to find the right product to simplifying your checkout process.

 You need to focus on finding as many ways as possible to make it easier for them to work with you.